 The tax benefit from an uncertain tax position is recognized only if it is more likely than not that the tax position will be sustained upon examination by the appropriate taxing authority, based on the technical merits of the position.
 The tax benefits recognized from such a position are measured based on the amount that is greater than 50% likely of being realized upon settlement.
 The Company recognizes a change in available facts after the reporting date but before issuance of the financial statements in the period when the change in facts occur, even if that new information provides a better estimate of the ultimate outcome of an uncertainty.
-Liabilities associated with uncertain tax positions are classified as long-term unless expected to be paid within one year.
+Liabilities associated with uncertain tax positions are classified as long-term unless expected to be settled within one year.
 Interest and penalties related to uncertain tax positions, if any, are recorded in the provision for income taxes and classified with the related liability on the consolidated balance sheets.

-(k) Value-added Taxes
+(1) Value-added Taxes

 Value-added taxes ("VAT") collected from customers relating to product sales and remitted to governmental authorities are presented on a net basis.
 VAT collected from customers is excluded from revenue.
-Prior to July 1, 2014, the Company was subject to a VAT rate of 6%.
-Starting on July 1, 2014, the Company is subject to a VAT rate of 3%.